mikececco/site/docs/services.md

 # Software Development Services

-I aim to empower you to launch software applications with confidence and precision, swiftly navigating past the AI hype to secure a dream outcome: more users, superior data quality, and enhanced product development.
+I aim to empower you to launch software applications, AI and automations with confidence and precision, to secure a dream outcome: more users, superior data quality, and enhanced product development.
 This approach not only elevates your team but also optimizes time and effort, paving the way for success.

 I'm not your typical developer.
 For better or for worse, I've been in the trenches more than I'd like, and my goal is to help you minimize regret by sharing my lessons with you and giving you a clear vision on what to invest in and what to build.

 ---

-Take a look, and shoot me an [email](mailto:mikececco2000@gmail.com) about what your team is looking for.
+Take a look, and shoot me an [email](mailto:mikececconello00@gmail.com) about what your team is looking for.

 !!! note "More Background"

+    - Helped a french-startup to automate their super-messy order management system.

     - Lead a small team of Software Developers and Machine Learning Engineers.